seqan/flexbar/README.md

         cmake .
         make

+The latest sources require SeqAn 2.2.0 instead.

-Releases prior to 2.7 use SeqAn library 1.4.2 instead.
+Releases prior to 2.7 use the SeqAn 1.4.2 library.

 ### Binaries